merryndconstable/merryndconstable.github.io/research.md

 ## Joint Action
 {: #joint-action}

-Joint action research examines how people coordinate perception, decision making, and movement when acting together.
-Our work focuses on how **social and contextual factors shape coordination in real time**, and how internal states influence collaborative behaviour.
+Joint action research focuses on how people coordinate perception, decision making, and movement when acting together.
+We study how social and contextual factors shape coordination, and how internal states influence collaborative behaviour.

-A central question in this research is how people adapt their actions to others: when they facilitate, when they align, and how self–other dynamics shape shared performance.
-This work connects basic questions about coordinated action with broader issues of interaction, collaboration, and real-world teamwork.
+We examine how people adapt to others, including when they facilitate, when they align, and how self–other dynamics shape shared performance.
+We also examine how these processes scale from controlled tasks to real-world interaction and teamwork.

 **Example directions**
 - Coordination and facilitation in shared tasks